Myofascial trigger point: History

 The concept was popularized in the US in the middle of the 20th century by the American physician Janet G. Travell.

 Controversy

-A review from 2015 in the journal Rheumatology, official journal of the British Society for Rheumatology, came to the conclusion that the concept of myofascial pain caused by trigger points was nothing but an invention without any scientific basis.
+A review from 2015 in the journal Rheumatology, official journal of the British Society for Rheumatology, concluded that the concept of myofascial pain caused by trigger points was nothing but an invention without any scientific basis.
 A rejection of this criticism appeared in the Journal of Bodywork & Movement Therapies, the official journal of several therapeutic societies, including The National Association of Myofascial Trigger Point Therapists USA.

+Research

+In the animal model, the enzyme acetylcholinesterase and its inhibition play a role in the development of myofascial trigger points and the associated myofascial pain syndrome.
+By injecting a mouse muscle with acetylcholinesterase inhibitors and electrical stimulation, the muscle develops myofascial trigger points.

+Furthermore, a low-resolution proteome has been created.
+By taking trigger point samples and comparing them to normal muscles, researchers found three enzymes that are differentially expressed in muscular trigger points, and two of these are involved in glycolysis/glyconeogenesis.
+The three candidate biomarker proteins were the pyruvate kinase muscle isozyme (encoded by the PKM gene), the muscle isoform of glycogen phosphorylase (encoded by the PYGM gene), and myozenin 2 (encoded by the MYOZ2 gene).

+An analysis of the environment of trigger points found the pH around active trigger points going down to pH 4.3.
+Furthermore, the environment of trigger points (unlike healthy muscle) contained inflammatory cytokines and CGRP.
+Concentrations of protons (H^{+}), bradykinin, calcitonin gene-related peptide, substance P, tumor necrosis factor-β, interleukin 1-β, serotonin, and norepinephrine were found to be significantly higher in the active trigger point group than either of the other two groups (latent trigger points and no trigger points).